davidchesnut/sp-general-docs/docs/access-sharepoint-from-mobile-and-native-device-apps.md

 # Access SharePoint from mobile and native device apps
 Learn how to access SharePoint from mobile apps and other native device apps, and from external web applications.
- **Last modified:** April 25, 2015

- * **Applies to:** SharePoint Online | SharePoint Server 2013*
 SharePoint Add-ins, farm solutions, and "no code" sandboxed solutions are all run from within SharePoint, but apps on other platforms can also access SharePoint client APIs.

-> [!Important]
+> [!IMPORTANT]
 > To test and debug on any platform, you need a **developer account on Office 365**.
 More info: [Set up a development environment for SharePoint Add-ins on Office 365](http://msdn.microsoft.com/library/b22ce52a-ae9e-4831-9b68-c9210af6dc54%28Office.15%29.aspx) or [Create a developer site on an existing Office 365 subscription](http://msdn.microsoft.com/library/2ec857d5-dc6f-4cf6-ba45-adc845ef2a25%28Office.15%29.aspx).